Why have foreign funds targeted the Irish property market?

 Price metrics

-Successive Irish governments, perhaps with an eye on inflating property values - seen as a requirement for Nama to recoup its investment and for the banks to stay healthy - have created the current fund dynamic.
-They’ve enticed funds here and - in part - engineered a situation that leaves developers increasingly reliant on foreign investment.
+Successive Irish governments, perhaps with an eye on inflating property values – seen as a requirement for Nama to recoup its investment and for the banks to stay healthy – have created the current fund dynamic.
+They’ve enticed funds here and, in part, engineered a situation that leaves developers increasingly reliant on foreign investment.
 The upshot is more people renting and fewer people buying.
-Home ownership has collapsed among adults of a prime working age - 25-39-year-olds - from 22 per cent in 2011 to 16 per cent in 2016, according to the official figures, and to an estimated 12 per cent now.
+Home ownership has collapsed among adults of prime working age – 25-39 year olds – from 22 per cent in 2011 to 16 per cent in 2016, according to the official figures, and to an estimated 12 per cent now.

 The glut of global investment in housing is, of course, fuelled by accommodative fiscal and monetary policy, including the massive quantitative easing programmes deployed by central banks to cushion economies from the impact of coronavirus.
 But what happens when this turns, as surely it must?
 Will higher interest rates choke off the investment and who then will fund the development?